LeonardHarkins1/n3as_project/README.md

 * Problem 12.36 of Griffiths electrodynamics.
 Add extra difficulty by comparing results from boosting to the CM frame.
 * Begin looking at the implementation of $F_V$, $A$, $B$, $C$, and $R$.

+### January 23
+* Implement the used parameterization of the $F_V$ vector form factor described in https://inspirehep.net/literature/1427020
+* Begin implementing the expressions of A, B and C, which are given in terms of form factors.

 Mathematica useful commands: